Explore how people think, feel and interact, both as individuals and as groups.

 If you are interested in mentoring our youth and inspiring the next generation, teaching may be a great career choice.
 Students in the Education program learn how to create engaging lessons and activities to meet the needs of diverse learners.
 They also participate in classroom observations and a practicum in a school setting.

 After completing the Education program at LCCC, students must transfer to a four-year institution to pursue a bachelor's degree before applying for teacher licensure.
-Graduates often find jobs in elementary, middle, and secondary schools.
+Graduates often find jobs in early childhood, elementary, middle and secondary schools.

 Paralegals work under the supervision of attorneys to research and prepare for trials and hearings, interview clients, draft legal documents and provide administrative duties.
 This program prepares students with the technical skills and knowledge necessary for them to perform successfully and ethically as paralegals.
 The program is approved by the American Bar Association.